Drug Interaction Report

 Interactions between your selected drugs

 Using sodium oxybate together with clonazePAM may increase side effects such as drowsiness, dizziness, lightheadedness, confusion, depression, low blood pressure, slow or shallow breathing, and impairment in thinking, judgment, and motor coordination.
 Occasionally, severe reactions may result in coma and even death.
 Talk to your doctor if you have any questions or concerns.
 Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring by your doctor to safely use both medications.
 You should avoid the use of alcohol while being treated with these medications.
 Also avoid activities requiring mental alertness such as driving or operating hazardous machinery for at least six hours after taking sodium oxybate and until you know how the medications affect you, and use caution when getting up from a sitting or lying position.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Other drugs and diseases that your selected drugs interact with

-- Klonopin (clonazepam) interacts with more than 400 other drugs.
+- Klonopin (clonazepam) interacts with more than 400 other drugs and 10 diseases.